Find Affordable College Courses

 Chestnut Hill, MA

-Boston College came in at #6 in this year’s edition of the Most Popular Social Sciences Master’s Degree Schools in Massachusetts ranking.
+Boston College did quite well in this year’s ranking of the most popular places for social sciences students to get a master’s degree.
+It came in at #6 on the list.
 Boston College is a large private not-for-profit school located in the city of Chestnut Hill.

 Women make up 40% of the social sciences majors at the school.